bjdawson23/datafun-05-sql/README.md

 Implement SQL statements and queries to perform aggregations and queries.

 sql_queries folder:

-    query_aggregation.sql - use aggregation functions including COUNT, AVG, SUM. query_filter.sql - use WHERE to filter data based on conditions. query_sorting.sql - use ORDER BY to sort data. query_group_by.sql - use GROUP BY clause (and optionally with aggregation) query_join.sql - use INNER JOIN operation and optionally include LEFT JOIN, RIGHT JOIN, etc.
+    01_count_books_by_author.sql - use aggregation function COUNT.
+    02_filter_by_genre.sql - use WHERE to filter data based on genre.
+    03_order_by_age.sql - use ORDER BY to sort by age of author.
+    04_group_nationality.sql - use GROUP BY nationality of author (and optionally with aggregation) 05_join.sql - use INNER JOIN operation and optionally include LEFT JOIN, RIGHT JOIN, etc.

 Use Python to execute the SQL queries and maybe chart, illustrate, and/or summarize your findings: